-The Nursing Associate foundation degree is designed to meet the educational requirements necessary for the newly created nursing associate role, enabling successful graduates to register as a Nursing Associate with the Nursing and Midwifery Council, and work supporting registered nurses delivering hands on care in a wide variety of clinical settings.
+This accredited1 Nursing Associate foundation degree is designed to meet the educational requirements necessary for the nursing associate role.
+This enables successful graduates to register as a Nursing Associate with the Nursing & Midwifery Council (NMC) (see accreditation section), and work supporting registered nurses delivering hands-on care in a wide variety of clinical settings.

-This course is recognised by the following professional bodies:
+This course is recognised by the following professional bodies1:

 Nursing and Midwifery Council (NMC)

 The Nursing and Midwifery Council (NMC) will be regulating the Nursing Associate role and approving Nursing Associate courses.
 On successful completion of the course you will be eligible to apply to join the Nursing and Midwifery Council Nursing Associate register - Registration is subject to meeting good health and character requirements and payment of a registration fee.
 Further details about the registration fee and process will be available on the NMC website.

 What you'll study

 On commencing the course, you will study two modules.
 This will be an introduction to science and a clinical skills module spanning 13 weeks before you start your first 10-week mandatory placement5, which is sourced by CU Scarborough.
 You will then undertake a module to develop more advanced clinical skills and underpinning knowledge before your second 10-week placement5.

 The aim of this module is to introduce you to the scientific foundations of nursing which apply to holistic care across the lifespan.
 You will develop your knowledge of relevant human anatomy and physiology, microbiology, psychology, sociology and pharmacology and learn to appreciate how this applies to care delivery in a variety of settings.
 You will also be introduced to the topic of maternal health and care related to childbirth and key concepts that underpin nursing practice.